• Skip to primary navigation

 Recipe variations

-The best crepe recipe is a simple and healthy breakfast option that can be customized to your taste.
+The best crepe recipe is a simple and delicious breakfast option that can be customized to your taste.

 To make it more interesting, add some spices like ground nutmeg and ground black pepper while making the crepe batter.